gamesbook/pyprototypr/docs/worked_example.rst

 your ``cards2.py`` file - it will be called ``example2.pdf``.
 It should contain a set of 9 blank cards appearing near the bottom-left corner on one A3-sized page.

+    *NOTE* Drawing in  **pyprototypr** always starts in the  bottom-left corner and proceeds left-to-right and the upwards on the page.

 A simple card deck example: Take 3
 ----------------------------------